tomcumming/aoc23/README.md

 ## AoC 23

-Very low effort Advent of Code 2023 solutions until I stop early again...
+25 days of very low effort Advent of Code 2023 solutions (10/25 just part 1), lots of brute force, in left-to-right style